Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 As you all might know, the weather in the Himalayas is unpredictable most of the time.

 Thus, it is wise to set aside two to three extra days in hand.
 In case something unavoidable, like landslides, floods, or flight cancellation, may occur.
+This is especially important for Lukla flights, which can be affected by poor visibility during the monsoon season.

 Walk at your own pace: